 A Western Australian qualification

 You will need to have gained one of the following qualifications from an accredited educational institution in Western Australia that meets the accreditation requirements outlined below at the time of your study.

 A university or higher education qualification.
 This includes a PhD, Masters, Bachelor or higher degree (Bachelor Honours Degree, Graduate Certificate or Graduate Diploma); and/or

 a vocational education and training (VET) qualification at a Certificate III level or above.

 At least two years study in Western Australia

 You must have studied at an accredited Western Australian educational institution, full-time and face-to-face, for at least two years.
 The awarding institution must have met the accreditation requirements outlined below at the time of your studies.
 You can use study from different qualifications to make up the two years, including:

-VET (Certificate III level); and/or
+VET (Certificate III level or above); and/or